Send file ([File] menu)

 Selecting this menu brings up the "Send file" dialog.

-"Send file" dialog box (to input the file name)
+"Send file" dialog box

 - File Name